chaconnewu/awesome-augmented/awesomes/awesome-selfhosted.md

   </a>
   )
   <code>
-   Javascript
+   GPLv3
   </code>
   <code>
-   GPLv3
+   PHP
   </code>
  </li>
  <li>
   <a href="http://piwigo.org/">
    Piwigo
   </a>
-  - Photo gallery software for the web, built by an active community of users and developers. -
+  - Photo gallery software for the web, built by an active community of users and developers.
   <code>
    GPLv2
   </code>